 Supporting Treatment and Reducing Recidivism (STARR)

-Collaborative Court diversion partnership for transitional age youth with trauma-informed case management for clients facing misdemeanor crimes who wish to have their records expunged in exchange for successful participation and graduation from the program.
+Young Adult Court (YAC) is a Collaborative Court diversion partnership for transitional age youth facing felony charges who wish to have their records expunged in exchange for successful participation and graduation from the program.

 East Bay / ALAMEDA COUNTY Justice Services Programs